-The Board believes that reasonable use of surveillance cameras will help the district achieve its goals for campus security.
-In consultation with the safety planning committee and relevant staff, the Superintendent or designee shall identify appropriate locations for the placement of surveillance cameras.
+In consultation with the district's school site council, safety planning committee, other relevant stakeholders, and staff, the Superintendent or designee shall identify appropriate locations for the placement of surveillance cameras.
 Cameras shall not be placed in areas where students, staff, or community members have a reasonable expectation of privacy.
 Any audio capability on the district's surveillance equipment shall be disabled so that sounds are not recorded.